MRU-CSIS-1501/201804.asg.05.documentation/notes.for.AsciiToPngConverter.java.md

 There are just three methods, including 1 constructor, that you need to do in here - they are marked TODO.
 (Please remove the TODO when you have completed the method.)

 If you need to create any helper methods, they should be declared **private** and **non-static**.

+## What you can assume

+You can assume you will never be asked to convert an AsciiArt object that is empty.